 Since most people spend a lot of time at work, it’s important to make sure you have a sense of pride and accomplishment in what you do professionally.
 Therefore, before jumping into a career path, I recommend doing your homework and researching what it takes to be successful in that industry.
 Also, explore what kind of a work/life balance you’ll have as well as how colleagues work together in that line of work.

 If your an employer, really think about what you provide your employees.
-Is there the opportunity for growth within your company?
+Is there an opportunity for growth within your company?
 Do your employees feel they work in a positive and safe environment?
 Do you have programs in place that support their overall health and wellbeing?
 These are all important things to consider if you want to keep them around.

 Whether an employee or an employer, keeping occupational wellness at the forefront of your mind will pay dividends for your professional life.